JunhaoW3/tp/docs/DeveloperGuide.md

 an individual to have more than one phone numbers such as for mobile, home and office numbers, we plan to update `Phone` to `LabelledPhone` which consists of a phone number and a label, and for each `Person` to have a `Set<LabelledPhone>`.
 `AddCommandParser` and `EditCommandParser` will also allow the parsing of multiple labelled phone numbers.

+### 3. Allow names with foreign accents and of different languages
+Currently, we only allow English name inputs with ASCII characters as our target audience are insurance agents that have Singaporean clients with English names.
+Since it is possible for an individual to have only non-English name and names with accents, such as 习近平 and Müller we plan to update `VALIDATION_REGEX` of  `NAME` to include such possibilities .